Image: © rozelt/depositphotos.com

 The message is just a silly hoax.
 WhatsApp is NOT about to start charging users for sending messages.
 The supposed warning is a new variant of several previous hoaxes.
 Sending on this absurd warning will help nobody.

 Saturday morning whatsapp will become chargeable.
 If you have at least 10 contacts send them this message.
 In this way we will see that you are an avid user and your logo will become blue and will remain free.
 (As discussed in the paper today.
 Whatsapp will cost 0.01€ per message.
 Send this message to 10 people.
 When you do the light will turn blue otherwise whatsapp activate billing.

 According to this circulating message, come Saturday, cross platform instant messaging application, WhatsApp, is set to “become chargeable”.
 The message claims that, unless the recipient sends the same warning to at least ten contacts, the company will “activate billing” on the account and each message sent will subsequently attract a fee.
 By sending the information to ten other people, suggests the message, customers can prove to the company that they are “avid users” and thereby retain their free service.
 Supposedly, after users have dutifully sent the message to ten or more people, the app’s logo will turn blue, thus signalling that the account will stay free.

 However, the message is just a silly hoax.
-WhatsApp is not about to start charging a per message fee as claimed.
+WhatsApp, which is now owned by Facebook, is not about to start charging a per message fee as claimed.

 In fact, the warning is just one in a series of silly hoaxes that have targeted WhatsApp.
 A previous version that made the same false claims, suggested that the logo would turn red rather than blue: